Search

 Two additional blank picture postcards are also included, one depicting the Sherwood Select School and the other for "Oklahoma Women Want Votes for Women.
 Let the People Rule Women are People," showing a woman standing at a desk.

 The Photographs Series includes cartes-de-visite, tintypes, cabinet cards, a real photo postcard, a cyanotype, photographs, and reproductions, ranging in date from 1863 to the mid-twentieth century.
 They feature portraits of Emily Howland, women's rights activists, African American schoolrooms and students, and residences and Quaker meeting houses related to the Howland family, among others subjects.
-Portraits depict individuals such as Emily Howland, Lucretia Mott, Elizabeth Cady Stanton, Susan B. Anthony, Henry Ward Beecher, Pandita Ramabai Sarasvati, and Anna E. Dickinson, as well as an unidentified man seated in a wheelchair, possibly Edward Strange, a formerly incarcerated man who died of tuberculosis in Howland's home in 1872.
+Portraits depict individuals such as Emily Howland, members of the Howland family, Lucretia Mott, Elizabeth Cady Stanton, Susan B. Anthony, Henry Ward Beecher, Pandita Ramabai Sarasvati, and Anna E. Dickinson, as well as unidentified women, girls, and men, including a man seated in a wheelchair, possibly Edward Strange, a formerly incarcerated man who died of tuberculosis in Howland's home in 1872.
+One portrait is of a dog named Bevis, with a note regarding his death date on July 7, 1895.
 Photos of Emily Howland include three of her in regalia, relating to her receiving her honorary doctorate in 1926 and her centennial birthday, and other photos depict her from young adulthood through older age.
-There is a reproduction of a photo of Emily with her father Slocum Howland, and an original snapshot of her seated with the "Brown children" in 1921.
-There is also one photo of an unidentified African American man standing before Howland Hall in Statesboro, Georgia.
+There is a reproduction of a photo of Emily with her father Slocum Howland, a photograph of her feeding chickens in August 1896, and an original snapshot of her seated with the "Brown children" in 1921.
+There is also one cabinet card possibly depicting an African American woman, labeled "Eidelman" on the verso, as well as one photo of an unidentified African American man standing before Howland Hall in Statesboro, Georgia.

 Group photos are also present in this series.
 One group portrait is of the National American Woman Suffrage Association's 1891 delegates, with Susan B. Anthony, Anna Shaw, and Emily Howland present, among others.
 One photo shows thirteen women, a child, and a man inside a Cayuga County suffrage office, decorated with pro-suffrage posters, American flags, and Cayuga County Political Equality Club flags.
 Emily Howland captioned it: "Nov.
 7, 1917 - 'The Morning After' - the victory of Nov.
 6," commemorating the passage of woman suffrage in New York State.
 It may have previously been part of a scrapbook, as it is affixed to a sheet bearing a clipping from the November 11, 1917, Post-Standard newspaper from Syracuse, New York, for "Suffrage Party Leaders and Advocates."
+An oversized, unlabled and undated photograph shows a group of individuals, seated and standing, on the steps of a building bedecked with American and patriotic flags, with a decorated car parked out front.

 Photographs in the collection reflect Howland's longstanding interest in African American education.
 Two photos depict the Holley School at Lottsburg, Virginia.
 One, a reproduction of an 1893 photograph of the interior of the Holley School, is accompanied by a note likely written by Isabel Howland describing a visit to the establishment with Emily Howland.
 It shows a Christmas tree, bookshelves, portraits, flags, and several African American students.
 The other is a class photo from 1907 with several rows of students and their teacher(s), with a pencil inscription on the back reading "Miss Putnam's school."
 A reproduction of a photo taken in 1897 depicts Howland posing in front of a machine, noted on the back as one she "presented . . . to the iron-workers" at the Tuskegee Institute, while another reproduction of a photo taken in 1908 shows a group of people, possibly African American students and residents, standing outside of the "Howland School & Buildings" in Avalon, Virginia.
 A reproduction of a photo of Emily Howland, two white women, and an African American man and woman is labeled "Principal of Kowaliga School, 1913."
 A reproduction of a photograph of Emily Howland shows her seated in a chair while wearing a floral crown and two African American girls seated on the floor on either side of her.
 A pencil note written by a relative identifies it as a photo taken during a visit to Manassas, describing a program in Howland's honor.
 One mid-twentieth-century photo of a group of African American men, women, and children gathered in a cemetery was identified by the dealer as "likely Heathsville, Virginia" but requires further research to confirm.